-Panel Member #4: There is variation in the calculated RSMRs; the statistical choice of how to categorize hospitals into 3 performance categories leaves 90% of hospitals in "no different from the U.S. national rate", which reflects some variation.
+Panel Member 4: There is variation in the calculated RSMRs; the statistical choice of how to categorize hospitals into 3 performance categories however leaves 98% of hospitals in "no different from the U.S. national rate", which does not reflect much variation.

-Panel Member #5: As noted above, a clarification about the patient level performance transformation would be helpful: "The results are then transformed and...".
+Panel Member 5: As noted above, a clarification about the patient level performance transformation would be helpful: "The results are then transformed and...".

-As reported, 21% (992/4637) of hospitals had fewer than 25 cases therefor could not be reliably assessed for their RSMR (risk-standardized mortality rate).
+As reported, 45% (1918/4246) of hospitals had fewer than 25 cases therefor could not be reliably assessed for their RSMR (risk-standardized mortality rate).
 Can developers elaborate on how the 25-case threshold was established?